 Setting Practice Goals

-Setting practice is essential for progress in synchronized swimming.
+Setting practice goals is essential for progress in synchronized swimming.
 Whether you're a beginner or an experienced swimmer, it's important to establish specific, measurable, attainable, relevant, and time-bound (SMART) goals.
 These goals can range from perfecting specific movements to improving overall endurance and flexibility.
 Keep track of your progress and celebrate your achievements along the way to stay motivated and focused.

 Structured Training Plans